Simo Häyhä: Achievements as a sniper

 All of Häyhä's kills were accomplished in less than 100 days, an average of five per day at a time of year with very few daylight hours.
 His kill count as a sniper was based on his own reporting, with the confirmation of his comrades, and only those who were verified to be dead were counted.
 No count was taken when several snipers shot at the same target.
 Enemy soldiers killed with a submachine gun with Häyhä as a group leader were not counted.

 Häyhä's division commander Antero Svensson credited him with 219 confirmed kills with a rifle and an equal number of kills by submachine gun, when he awarded Häyhä with an honorary rifle on 17 February 1940.
 On 21 December 1939, Häyhä achieved his highest daily count of 25 kills.
 In his diary, military chaplain Antti Rantamaa reported 259 confirmed kills made by rifle and an equal number of kills by submachine gun from the beginning of the war until 7 March 1940, one day after Häyhä was severely wounded.
-Later in his book, Rantamaa credited Häyhä with a total of 542 kills.

 Some of Häyhä's figures are from a Finnish Army document, counted from the beginning of the war, 30 November 1939: